Official: Multiple people killed in Maryland shooting

-ABERDEEN, Md.
-(AP) — Multiple people were killed Thursday morning in a shooting in northeast Maryland, according to a law enforcement official.
+ABERDEEN, Md. — Multiple people were killed Thursday morning in a shooting in northeast Maryland, according to a law enforcement official.

 The law enforcement official had knowledge of the shooting but wasn’t authorized to discuss details by name and spoke on condition of anonymity to The Associated Press.